i-dot-ai/django-history-example/README.md

 ## Populating the app with dummy data

-There is a management command to populate the database with dummy data: `poetry run python manage.py generate_dummy_data`.
+There is a management command to populate the database with dummy data on responses and users: `poetry run python manage.py generate_dummy_users_responses`.

 ## Creating users